 In January 2010, Kovacs left his job as a computer programmer/analyst at Canadian Tire home office to pursue full-time his passion for music.
 In July of that same year, he graduated from the online Berklee College of Music with a Songwriting Specialist Certificate.
 In December 2013, Kovacs moved from his six-year home in the Caledon area back to downtown Toronto where he now lives with the lady of his life, Cara; when he’s not living in his car driving to and from shows in Barrie, Orangeville, Sauble Beach, Mississauga and Prince Edward County!

 Kovacs's heavy singing schedule eventually took a toll on his vocal cords.
 On June 1st, 2016, he underwent vocal cord surgery to remove two polyps.
 The decision to have surgery was not an easy one … understandably he feared losing his voice and with that, the joy of singing.
 But he was extremely lucky in having one of the top otolaryngologists in Canada perform the operation.
 The polyps were successfully removed with no complications.
 For the several months following surgery, regaining his voice was a very slow process.
-But Kovacs's love for singing motivated him to do what was necessary to get his voice back and in order to avoid injuring his cords again, learn proper vocal technique.
+Kovacs's love for singing motivated him to do what was necessary to get his voice back and to learn proper vocal technique so as to avoid injuring his cords again.
 Today, his voice is stronger than it has ever been!